apostrophecms/moog/README.md

 ### moog.isDefined(type)

-Returns true if the type is defined, whether explicitly or via the autoloader optional.
+Returns true if the type is defined, whether explicitly or via the autoloader option.
 That is, `moog.create` will succeed for `type`, provided that the constructor does not signal an error.

 ### moog.create(type, options, callback)